Wednesday, April 29, 2026

 When I started writing books, I stopped writing short stories.
 Didn’t have the time, and what it cost to do one was more work than a chapter in the novel-in-progress, and worth less money anyhow.
 For me, it’s a harder form, the shorter stuff.

-All of them sold—which surprised me no end.
+Almost all of them sold—which surprised me no end.

-It's time to do a short story collection.
+Time to do a short story collection.

 So …